mhebert15/Foundation-Angular-Grunt/README.md

-# Foundation-Angular-Grunt
+# Foundation-Angular-Gulp
-Foundation / Angular with Grunt.js
+Foundation / Angular with Gulp.js

 To run this project: